 18+ Their eyes locked across a crowded room at the cocktail bar.
 He looked well-heeled and handsome, and his brazen gaze told her he knew it.
 But she was his equal with pert features and confidence.
-They raised their glasses to each other.
-And then found themselves crushed shoulder to shoulder at the bar.
+They raised their glasses to each other and soon found themselves shoulder to shoulder at the bar.

 "Hello, I haven't seen you here before," he said, deep voice booming over the noisy crowd.

-She leaned closer to his face and explained, "I've been overseas.
+She leaned closer to him and explained, "I've been overseas.
 This is my first day out of quarantine since flying back."

-"Well, that's worth celebrating," he said, cocking his head.
+"Well, that's worth celebrating," he said, smiling broadly.
 "Can I buy you a cocktail?"

-"That would be charming, yes please," she responded, flashing him a perfect smile.
+"That would be charming, yes please," she responded, flashing her perfect white teeth.

-"Um, are you here with friends?" he asked, his eyes darting briefly from her smile to her breasts.
+"Um, are you here with friends?" he asked, his eyes darting briefly from her teeth to her breasts.

 She noted his covert glance and replied, "No, I don't know anyone in town.
 I flew back here for quarantine.
 And after fourteen days in a tiny hotel room, I needed a night out."

-"What a coincidence, I'm on my own tonight, too," he said, signalling to the barman.
+"What a coincidence.
+I'm on my own tonight, too," he said, signalling the barman.
 "Let's find somewhere quiet to talk."

-She nodded and followed him as he parted the crowd, carrying their drinks out onto a balcony.
+She nodded and followed as he parted the crowd, carrying their drinks out onto a balcony.